jhatcher9999/nosqlbench/MODULES.md

 To make a testing runtime that can be expanded according to different protocols and scripting requirements, modularity is absolutely essential.
-Thus, you will find many nodules, each focusing on one specific type of responsibility.
+Thus, you will find many modules, each focusing on one specific type of responsibility.
 The build system bundles all the modules together into a cohesive whole using SPI and auto-discovery mechanisms at run-time.